NicoVogel/jakb/Gitlab/README.md

 ## last configuration steps

-update values in mvn_build.launch and in gitlab CI values Open the mvn_build.launch and replace the **###value###** in the **mapEntry** nodes.
+update values in mvn_build.launch (which is located in the root of the project folder) and in gitlab CI values Open the mvn_build.launch and replace the **###value###** in the **mapEntry** nodes.

 - MAVEN_REPO_URL: Archiva url with port (http://\<ip>:\<port>)